Joseph of Egypt as a Model of Gospel Living

 While Joseph of Egypt exhibited poise in many different and difficult situations, here it will suffice to show how he demonstrated poise when he interpreted the dreams of the two fellow prisoners and Pharaoh.

 Joseph was in prison for more than two years (Genesis 41:1).[10]
 While prison is never an enviable place to be, in antiquity it was worse than today since prisoners essentially enjoyed no rights.[11]
-Poise would be hard thing to maintain in such circumstances, but Joseph succeeded in maintaining it.
+Poise would be a hard thing to maintain in such circumstances, but Joseph succeeded in maintaining it.
 In some countries, prisoners who are well-behaved are awarded with early release.
 Joseph’s good behavior was rewarded by his being made the keeper of the prison (39:22).
 Joseph’s poise seems to have originated from his faith and trust in the Lord (v.
 23).
 The ability to maintain poise gives one clarity of mind amid life’s storms.
 In addition, it allows the Spirit of the Lord to direct those who possess it.

 Joseph was in prison with Pharaoh’s butler and his baker, both of whom were once senior employees in Pharaoh’s court.
 The scriptures tell us that one morning Joseph sensed that his fellow prisoners were troubled and sad.
 Using the gift of the Spirit, available to those who are poised, he asked, “Wherefore look ye so sadly to day?”
 (Genesis 40:7).
 They were troubled by dreams from the night before, and there was no one to give an interpretation.
 Joseph said to them, “Do not interpretations belong to God? tell me them, I pray you” (v.
 8).
 They did and Joseph gave the interpretation through the Spirit of God, an ability certainly facilitated by his poise and other virtuous qualities.